 Like a wizard with all-see crystal sphere, here are list (likely not complete) of issues present with the box.

-- Missing A5 PCBA (Outguard controller) Replacement bought and ready
+- Missing A5 PCBA (Outguard controller) Replacement bought and installed

 - Bad VFD?
 VFD is good and bright

 - Scratched display window Replacement ready